-Here is a simple method to use to extract honey from your frames, this method is great for people with a few hives.
+Here is a simple method on how to get honey out of your combs, this method is great for people with a few hives.
 Or you only want to extract a few frames at a time.
-It’s a variation of the crush and strain method.
+It’s a variation of the crush and strain method for extracting honey.

-Here is a video of the process we created for you:-
+Here is a video of the process we created for you: (Sorry about the bad acting)

 We use this method to extract the honey from the wax cappings of the frames we have extracted in our recent extraction.